-Joe Biden, Democratic nominee, rolled out his climate action plan in July and environmental groups who have been sounding the alarm over the Climate Crisis were surprised at the plan’s bold, progressive stance.
+Joe Biden, Democratic nominee, rolled out his climate action plan in July and environmental groups who have been sounding the alarm over the Climate Crisis were surprised at the planet’s bold, progressive stance.
 After all, just a few months ago, when Biden was sharing the crowded stage with other Democratic presidential hopefuls, he was viewed by many as a 77 yr. old that didn’t really get the science and urgency of climate change.
-The youth-led Sunrise Movement actually gave Biden an “F” on his first climate plan announced during the primaries.
+The youth-led Sunrise Movement actually gave Biden an F on his first climate plan announced during the primaries.

-The new Biden proposal is ambitiously titled the “Plan to Secure Environmental Justice and Equitable Opportunity in a Clean Energy Future,” or the “Climate Equity Act,” for short.
+The new Biden proposal is ambitiously titled the Plan to Secure Environmental Justice and Equitable Opportunity in a Clean Energy Future, or the Climate Equity Act, for short.

 What has transformed the Biden camp, in just a few short months, and led to the announcement of the new and far reaching, Climate Equity Act?
 Biden knows he must attract the support of young and liberal Democrats and independents to defeat Trump in November.
 Many of the younger Sanders and Warren faithfuls have shown little enthusiasm for Biden as a true advocate for the environment, where they say he comes up short.
 Jay Inslee, Governor of Washington State, was the Democratic presidential candidate with the strongest credentials and the most detailed and ambitious five-part plan for protecting the environment.
 The Biden camp has borrowed freely from Inslee’s comprehensive and far-reaching plan in devising its own and it even adopted the environmental justice policies set out in the Green New Deal.